kkrick-sdsu/csu-tide.github.io/docs/usage-guidelines/resource-monitoring.md

 ## Available resources on Nautilus

 Nautilus provides a [resources](https://portal.nrp-nautilus.io/resources){:target="_blank"} page that outlines all of the nodes in the cluster and their available resources.
 A node is another word to describe the computer that the servers are running on, with each row in the table corresponding to a node in the Nautilus cluster.
+If the resources you are requesting are not available, then your job or notebook may not schedule.
+You can use this resources page to see what is schedulable in real-time.

 1. Navigate to [https://portal.nrp-nautilus.io/](https://portal.nrp-nautilus.io/){:target="_blank"}.
 1. Click on the Resources tab.